ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop/README.md

 # ITU-ML5G-PS-010-AI_ML_SSD-BYOC-Build-your-own-Closed-loop
 This repository contains the code and description of team AI_ML_SSD for 2022 ITU AI/ML in 5G Challenge.
-We identified 2 problems  based on the Low Latency Closed Loop between the haptic hands and algorithms and the real robotic hand (Allegro Hand) using MEC.
+We identified 2 problems  based on the Low Latency Closed Loop between the haptic gloves and algorithms and the real robotic hand (Allegro Hand) using MEC.